 A person contending with exposure to a traumatic event may feel helpless, prompting a concerned spouse to want to take action to help.
 Perhaps the most powerful approach is to just be there for the person, show acceptance and concern, and listen without being judgmental or giving advice.
-Allow your spouse to talk about the trauma only if he or she would like to and encourage additional support from family, friends, and faith and community resources.
-Encouraging healthy living, such as attention to diet, exercise, and refraining from smoking and excessive use of alcohol, is important.
+Allow your spouse to talk about the trauma only if he or she would like to and encourage additional support from family, friends and faith and community resources.
+Encouraging healthy living, such as attention to diet, exercise and refraining from smoking and excessive use of alcohol, is important.
 It would also be a good time to plan relaxing enjoyable leisure time activities.

-Take some time to educate yourself about trauma, PTSD, and recovery and healing.
+Take some time to educate yourself about trauma, PTSD and recovery and healing.
 Learning about what your spouse may be going through will help you and your family to understand better and be more supportive.
 Remember to take care of your own physical and mental health as well.

 People react to experience of trauma in a variety of ways, such as sadness, irritability and confusion.
-In the immediate aftermath of a major traumatic event most people complain of stress, difficulty concentrating, sleeping, or getting along with others.
+In the immediate aftermath of a major traumatic event most people complain of stress, difficulty concentrating, sleeping or getting along with others.
 With PTSD, the troubling symptoms worsen, affect social and work functioning, and persist longer than a month.
-If you or a loved one are struggling to cope with the effects of a trauma it would be useful to seek professional help.
+If you or a loved one are struggling to cope with the effects of a trauma it may be useful to seek professional help.

 Several effective treatment options are available including psychotherapies such as cognitive behavioral therapy (CBT), cognitive processing therapy (CPT), prolonged exposure therapy (PE), and eye movement desensitization and reprocessing (EMDR); and medications, such as the antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
 Often the combination of medication and psychotherapy is more effective than either form of treatment alone.